Dry Skin Face Serum next to eucalyptus

 Rose absolute (Rosa x damascena)

 But you don’t have to stop there!
-Many other essential oils that can be used in conjunction with the above oils – get the scoop on my top 27 favorite essential oils for skin care.
+Many other essential oils can be used in conjunction with the above oils – get the scoop on my top 27 favorite essential oils for skin care.

-If you’re looking to blend with other carrier oils (aka lipid oils) that used in the tutorial above, the following three options are very effective as well (and can be used in soooo many other formulations!):
+If you’re looking to blend with other carrier oils (aka lipid oils) that are used in the tutorial above, the following three options are very effective as well (and can be used in many other formulations!):

 Baobab Oil (Adansonia digitata)